 Workspaces

-Digital properties are the assets you want to make accessible, like websites, apps, or different environments.
-You can have multiple digital properties in a workspace.
+Digital assets are the assets you want to make accessible, like websites, apps, or different environments.
+You can have multiple digital assets in a workspace.

-If your team member doesn’t need access to an entire work space, you can add them as Digital property users.
-Digital property users have testing functionalities and can only access the digital properties they’re added to.
+If your team member doesn’t need access to an entire workspace, you can add them as Digital asset users.
+Digital asset users have testing functionalities and can only access the digital assets they’re added to.
 Learn more about user groups.

-To run a scan or see info for a specific digital property, select that property from the Portfolio page or from the Digital Property menu.
-You can find the most recent accessibility stats for a digital property on the Dashboard.
+To run a scan or see info for a specific digital asset, select that digital asset from the Portfolio page.
+You can find the most recent accessibility stats for a digital asset on the Overview page.

 Projects and tasks